NYU-DataServices/uv-wacz-test/README.md

     ```
     Once the crawl is finished, a WACZ file will be created in `./crawls/collection/test/MY_ID.wacz`

-2. **QA:** Add the `.wacz` file to https://replayweb.page/ to preview it with WebRecorder Playback.
+2. **QA:** Add the resulting `.wacz` file to https://replayweb.page/ to preview it with WebRecorder Playback.
 (Note: These files do not persist and are *not* a substitute for deposit.)

 ## Reference resources
 - https://github.com/harvard-lil/wacz-exhibitor